-Since I moved to my new studio, quite a few agencies have approached me offering collaborations.
-Among them, professional video, photo and broadcast supplier Holdan who distributes Hoya as well as Samyang.
+Since I moved to my new studio, quite a few agencies have approached me, offering collaborations.
+Among them is the professional video, photo and broadcast supplier Holdan who distributes Hoya, as well as Samyang and others.
 I already use some Hoya filters and a couple Samyang lenses.
-So it made sense to me to accept to discuss terms with them.
+So it made sense to me to agree to discuss terms with them.

 The collaboration is very open and friendly.
-The agency sends me the products to test and eventually review but they give me complete creative freedom.
-I can decide what content to produce and do it in my own terms.
+The agency sends me the products to test and eventually review, but they give me complete creative freedom.
+I can decide what content to produce and do it on my own terms.
 They don’t get to influence the output or see the content before publishing.
 They don’t even send me marketing material that could somehow indicate a direction for the things to say.
-It’s all completely open and I am expected to be fully honest in my review, which to me is the base foundation of a collab.
+It’s all completely open, and I am expected to be fully honest in my review.
+Which, to me, is the base foundation of a collab.

 Hoya Sparkle filters

-Normally, you can achieve this by closing the aperture of a lens to its minimum values.
+Normally, you can achieve this by closing the Aperture of a lens to its minimum values.
 But then there is very little control over the results.
-They very much depend on the lens and with some lenses, like long telephoto lenses, it may not happen at all.
-Moreover, closing the aperture beyond F/11 or F/13 may start to introduce diffraction and affect the sharpness of a photo.
+They very much depend on the lens, and it may not happen at all with some lenses, like long telephoto lenses.
+Moreover, closing the aperture beyond F/11 or F/13 may begin to introduce diffraction and affect the sharpness of a photo.

 Now, I will keep all the technical discussion for the actual review of these Hoya Sparkle filters, so let’s focus on today’s video…

-Like I said, I have complete creative freedom here.
-So the first thing I did was film my nights out in London while testing these filters and create a short collage film.
-I sent this to the agency and they loved it.
-And so did Hoya who are now using the video in all product pages on their website as well!
+As I said, I have complete creative freedom here.
+So the first thing I did was film my nights out in London while testing these filters and then create a short collage film.
+I sent this to the agency, and they loved it.
+And so did Hoya, who are now using the video on all product pages on their website as well!

 So, here it is.
 Please enjoy and let me know your feedback in the comments section below.